RBEGamer/SimpleTiledParser/README.md

 # SimpleTiledParser
-A simple parser to parse maps from the Tiled Application into your Game
+A simple parser to parse maps from the Tiled Application into your Game.

+Support:
+Animations
+Properties
+Only CSV Encoding